kbaggen/Cheapfathers-Bubble-Logger/README.md

 //............
 Settings/SETUP - PLEASE CHANGE accordingly............................
 #define TOKEN  "YOUR Ubidots token"                                         // Put here your Ubidots TOKEN
 #define WIFISSID "YOUR wifi"                                                        // Put here your Wi-Fi SSID
 #define PASSWORD "YOUR pass"                                                                // Put here your Wi-Fi password
-char my_polynominal[100] = "(0.0000000000004*sum^3)-(0.0000001*sum^2)+(0.0049*sum)+0.33";  // Inset your polynomial if calibrated, sum = SBM/L
 double TEMP_OFFSET = 0;                                                                     // Offset temperature of ds18b20 sensor
 //.............BELOW NEED TO BE CHANGE BEFORE EACH BREW..............................
 #define DEVICE  "YOUR name"                                                                    // Name of brew, whatever
-double START_TEMP = YOUR temp;                                                                     // Start temperature
+double START_TEMP = YOUR temp;                                                                     // Start temperatu
-double brewsize = YOUR bresize;                                                                       // The sieze of you brew in liters double OG = YOUR OG;                                                                           // Your start gravity, OG
 //...................................................................................
 ```
 Please ntoice the Punctuation Marks (") and where they are not, as this is important!

 ### Using Ubidot
 The Bubble-Logger script make a device at Ubidots of "YOUR name" and push the following till Ubidots "temp", "settemp", "SBM", and the current "SBM_sum" of SBM.
-Further it push a calculated "SG" estimated by the initial "OG" and "brew size" you stated under settings, and it is utterly important it is entered correct for the script to work!

  <p align="center">
   <img width="655" height="445" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/you%20brew.png">